 - For FSR to Azure limitations and troubleshooting, see Article 1234.

-To recover to Azure, you will need:
+To recover to Azure, you will therefore need the following:

 - An Azure account with access to an Azure subscription (the user is required to authenticate with credentials that have permission to create resources in this subscription)

 - A resource group for the virtual machine to restore into